fheng/formbuilder/README.md

     editStructure : Set to false to disable editing of structure -disables DnD, only shows the value field  & allows editing the field inline
     fields: An array of enabled fields - defaults to all fields enabled...
     commonCheckboxes: this disables 'required' and 'admin only' checkbox
+    addAt: where in the backbone collection to add new items - now defaults to 'last', but can be 'first'

 Also, ability to alias field by updating the mappings like this: